fbpx

 Waves LA-2A Style Audio Compressor Plugin

-3. And don’t get me started on the SSL G-Bus compressor – that thing is a mix glue magician!
+3. And don’t get me started on the SSL G-Bus compressor – that thing is a mix glue magician and works great when mastering your song!

 waves ssl g master buss audio compressor plugin